lausdahl/intocps-ui/README.md

 ---
 A new UI for the INTO-CPS application.

 How to build
 ---
 The app is built with Electron and Node.js.
 You need npm (comes with Node.js).
-We use Gulp to manage tasks.
+We use Gulp to manag etasks.
 Its easiest to have it installed globally (`npm install -g gulp`).

 After checking out the repo...